 Gas costs are lower in long-term use except for installing costs.
 Gas heats up rapidly, which removes the waiting time to heat.
 The unequal heat distribution may cause the food to cook unevenly.
 Plus, if you own commercial gas ovens, you will need safety equipment to reduce the chance of fire.

-Commercial electric ovens require a simple installing but also a vast quantity of electricity.
+Commercial electric ovens require a simple installation but also a vast quantity of electricity.
 An electric commercial kitchen oven takes more time to preheat, but it cooks more evenly.
 They are also safer and easier to clean than gas ovens.

 3. Commercial Oven Types